szatmary/PlotFS/README.md

 PlotFS is not a traditional filesystem.
 It is mounted read only for compatiability with farming/harvesting.

-Any other interaction such as ading/removing plotis is achieved via the `plotfs` command line tool.
+Any other interaction such as ading/removing plots is achieved via the `plotfs` command line tool.

 PlotFS writes plot files directly and contiguously to a raw block devices, partations, or files.
 Metadata, such as file offsets and size are recorded in a separate "geometry" file stored on the OS drive.
 Plots can be split into "shards" and spread across mutipule disks to achieve maximum storage density.